Knee bursitis is the inflammation of the bursa sacs within the knee.

 Bursae are small fluid filled sacs which are found all over the body.
 Their role is to provide lubricated cushioning between a bone and the surrounding tissue.
 An adult has about 160 bursae and they vary in size depending on where they are located.
 Some are just below the skins surface and others sit deeper in the muscle or body tissue.

 Your knee has around 11- 14 bursae and the ones most commonly affected are the ones that sit above, behind or below your knee cap.
-Other bursa could be the anserine bursa which is located where your hamstring muscle attaches to your tibia (shin bone) on the inside of your knee or the bursa behind your knee.
+Other commonly inflamed bursae include the anserine bursa which is located where your hamstring muscle attaches to your tibia (shin bone) on the inside of your knee or the bursa behind your knee.

 Causes of Knee Bursitis in Runners